Why Choose Dental Oasis for Root Canals?

 An uneven bite or pain that lasts more than a few days.

-What Are Some Root Canal Therapy Benefits?
+What Are the Benefits of Root Canal Therapy?

 The benefits of root canal therapy greatly outweigh any fears you may have–especially since the success rate is so high.
 For one, you get to keep your tooth instead of having it extracted.
 This means that you will save money by avoiding the need for prostheses, grafts, or dental implants.
 You’ll also avoid the need for cosmetic dentistry since your tooth will retain its natural appearance.